plivo/plivo-ios-sdk2-examples/README.md

 To enable Pushkit Integration in the SDK the ```loginForIncomingWithUsername```  and ```loginForIncomingWithJWT``` are implemented
 ```

-//receive and pass on the notification payload when logging with username and password(information or a message)
+//receive and pass on the notification payload when logging with username and password

 endpoint.loginForIncomingWithUsername(withUserName: username, withPassword: password, withDeviceToken: deviceToken, withNotificationInfo: payload.dictionaryPayload)